Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W1E6EWrAsII,406.52,421.68.md

 ### Transcript

-> cross-platform support yeah possibly we've done that with all of our past games so it's likely but I can't confirm or deny that right now we just really need to get the game running smoothly
+> will there be Mac Linux console cross-platform support yeah possibly we've done that with all of our past games so it's likely but I can't confirm or deny that right now we just really need to get the game running smoothly and in order to do that we're just gonna